Update: Available conference grant funds for IALLT 2023 are now exhausted.

 Eligibility

-All graduate students who are sufficiently advanced in either a traditional graduate program or a graduate-level certificate program, and who have a demonstrated commitment to researching, implementing, and or supporting the integration of technology in teaching language, literature, and culture are eligible to apply for a grant.
+All graduate students who are sufficiently advanced in either a traditional graduate program or a graduate-level certificate program, and who have a demonstrated commitment to researching, implementing, and/or supporting the integration of technology in teaching language, literature, and/or culture are eligible to apply for a grant.

 Process

 Applicants should (1) complete the online grant application form, and (2) arrange for a letter of support from an individual with a permanent university (or equivalent) position qualified to evaluate the applicant’s suitability for the award.
-The letter of recommendation should reach the IALLT Secretary by the same specified deadline as the application.
-Results will be announced to applicants within one month of the submission deadline.
+The letter of recommendation should be sent to the IALLT Secretary by the same specified deadline as the application.
+Adjudication will be made by the IALLT Board or their nominees, and the results will be announced to applicants within one calendar month of the submission deadline.

 Criteria

-In a document of not more than 500 words, applicants should describe their program of study and future career plans, as well as their activities as developers, teachers, and/or administrators of technologies that are used to support the learning of language, literature, and culture.
+In a document of not more than 500 words, applicants should describe their program of study and future career plans, as well as their activities as developers, teachers, and/or administrators of technologies that are used to support the learning of language, literature, and/or culture.
 Applicants should explain any other travel assistance that they have access to in the form of a simple written statement.
-Applicants must either be student members of IALLT, or agree to become student members during the conference registration process.
+Applicants must agree to become student members of IALLT and are expected to attend all days of the main conference.
+Prior recipients are eligible to apply in subsequent years, but priority will be given to first-time applicants.

-Successful candidate(s) are invited to submit a proposal to the IALLT Conference Program Committee for some type of formal presentation at the IALLT conference, or to submit an article to FLTMAG for publication consideration.
+Successful candidate(s) are invited to submit a proposal to the IALLT Conference Program Committee for some type of formal presentation at the next conference (see the deadline for conference proposal submission), or to submit an article to The FLTMAG for publication consideration.
 The Board reserves the right to publicize the successful applicants’ names in appropriate publications.

 Sources of Funding